gbmhunter/blog/content/electronics/components/inductors/_index.md

 ### Ferrite Drum Core Inductors

 Ferrite drum core inductors can be optionally shielded.
-They allow for high saturation currents.
+They allow for high saturation currents and high inductances (due to having a large number of turns).

+### Toroidal Inductors

+### Flat Coil Inductors

+Flat coil inductors have a very low profile (height from the surface of the PCB) allowing use in space-constrained designs.
+Flat coil inductors usually have a low number of turns, resulting in less inductance than ferrite drum core or toroidal inductors.
+The core is typically made up of powdered iron.

+### Metal Composite Inductors

+Metal composite inductors (also called _moulded power inductors_) are made with metal powders moulded around copper windings at high pressure.

+{{% img src="metal-composite-inductor-construction-kemet-mpx.png" width="300px" caption="Internal construction of a metal composite inductor.
+Image by Kemet, retrieved from https://media.digikey.com/pdf/Data%20Sheets/Kemet%20PDFs/MPXV_Series_DS.pdf on 2020-11-30." %}}

 ### Air-cored Inductors